Wildhams Wood

 The Route

-Leave the car park along the wide gravelled path, heading away from the road with beech trees to your right and a field to your left.
+1. Go around the low barrier and leave the car park along the wide gravelled path, heading away from the road with beech trees to your right and a field to your left.
 The field will end and be replaced by woodland on either side of the path.
-Bear left at the fork and then look out for the rusted metal skeleton of an old vehicle, and soon after, a huge tractor tyre.
+Bear left at the fork onto the less well surfaced of the two tracks.
+Continue until you see a large tractor tyre discarded at the side of the path.
+Turn left just after this and climb steadily through the woodland.

-Turn right towards the road, and then turn left when you reach the road.
-Walk long the side of this quiet country lane with enough verge for children to be off the road.
-Continue for 200 metres until you reach the car park.
+5. Turn left when you reach the road.
+Walk on the grass verge at the side of this quiet country lane for two hundred metres until you reach the car park.

 Did you know?